 Everyone is a Musician

 Perceptions exist that barriers to entry to playing music are too high.
-The animation illustrates that user can begin playing right away and that Jam Sesh’ provides information in small digestible bites.
-It demonstrates the types of cues and commands available in the interface, and shows that anyone can use it.
+With Jam Sesh', the user can begin playing right away, since information is provided in small digestible bites.

 Concept & Pedagogy

 Jam Sesh’ features short lessons illustrating mini concepts.
 Lessons are designed to get users playing right away, even after the first lesson.
 The emotional payoff of being able to immediately use new skills encourages practice and retains attention.

 Jam Sesh’s pedagogy turns focus away from jargon and music theory terminology, and instead emphasizes the universal nature of spatial interval relationships inherent in the universal keyboard layout.
 Experiential learning solidifies foundational elements of music, rather than teaching vocabulary or theory.